edsonayllon/Minimal-Trading-App-ETH-ZRX/README.md

-# Contract-Fillable-0x-Liquidity-For-Fulcrum
+# Radar-Relay-ZRX-Minimal-Trading-App

 ## Description

+Initially started for sourcing Radar Relay liquidity to Fulcrum.
 Currently [Fulcrum](https://fulcrum.trade/) sources liquidity form KyberSwap.
 The objective is to write a typescript client for sourcing 0x order objects using the 0x APIs from Radar Relay: https://developers.radarrelay.com/.

 ## Structure